acnicholls/NSW/README.md

 this was to be a "Used Victoria" clone for use in an exclusive area of Japan.
 Nagano Prefecture.
 I found a list online of Nagano Prefecture Postal Codes and away to show on a webpage a map of the area of a postal code as well as an image something that someone wanted to share/swap.

 the `master` branch is DotNet 4.0, but I have been exposed to React and I have seen the speed of modern dotnetcore applications with JS/TS UI apps written for modern browsers, and then gone to play with this and noticed how terribly slow and clunky it is.
 So I decided to test and portray my new found knowledge (thanks to my many past employers who allowed me to learn on the job!) and update this site. maybe even deploy it to Azure and regionalize it to Nagano and see if anyone uses it.
+It'll be good for my portfolio.

+the `develop` branch contains a docker-compose solution that is described below.

 ## user experience